Hiperultimate/groupy/apps/groupy/README.md

 ## Technologies Used

-Groupy is built using the following technologies (To be updated):
+Groupy is built using the following technologies:

 - Next.js: A popular React framework for building server-side rendered applications.
 - TypeScript: A typed superset of JavaScript that enhances code scalability and maintainability.